ogzavc/Jquery-Paginator/README.md

 ```

 #### Total page changes
-for the change total number of page dynamically
+for changing the total number of the page dynamically
-you can call the function 'paginatorPages'
+you can call the function 'paginatorPages'.
-before you call this function, you should know there is 3 parameters;
+Before you call this function, you should know there are 3 parameters;

 __pageTotal__: new total page number(int)